 The following are some major airports in Sri Lanka:

-The terminal 1 is the oldest terminal with 12 gates.
+Terminal 1 is the oldest terminal with 12 gates.
 The terminal is vast within which the arrival and departure gates are divided horizontally.
-The terminal comprises of the main terminal building which is connected to one entrance that houses all the gates.
-Major international flights use this particular terminal as the terminal 2 will be opening in 2019.
+The terminal comprises the main terminal building which is connected to one entrance that houses all the gates.
+Major international flights use this particular terminal as terminal 2 will be opening in 2019.

 There are two lounges, the Sri Lankan Airlines Serendib lounge and the Palm Spirit lounge.
 The airport consists of a cafeteria, a smoking lounge, tea shops and several duty-free shops along with day room and showers.
 Terminal 2 is set to open in 2019 and to consist of 8 gates in total.
 A new expansion project under phase II has commenced with additional boarding gates and passenger boarding bridges.
 Terminal 3 majorly deals with domestic flights with arrival and departure gates.

 The government is also planning to bring about a second runaway and many other expansion projects in the future to expand this huge airport in Sri Lanka.
 The current flights within the airport include Air Arabia, Air China, Aeroflot, Indigo, Air India, Edelweiss Air, and many more.
 The airport code of the Bandaranaike International airport is CMB and Airport and Aviation Services Ltd administers it.